egriffioen/startup/README.md

 ## REACT deliverable
-For this deliverable I ported my project into React and used javascript to create an authenticated login.
+For this deliverable I ported my project into React and used javascript so that the page is more interactive with the user

 - **Bundled and transpiled** - Ported all the html and css to react!
 - **Components** - Login, myprofile, chat, and about are all components with mocks for login.
   - **login** - Login uses some react so that you have to add a username and password to login.
 There is also a seperate authenticated and unauthenticated page.
   - **database** - Mock for the profile data and mock hiker scores.
+Users can fill out the form and see the submitted form for the hikes they have done.
+It is specific to the user.
   - **WebSocket** - Mock chat is used.
+Hiker Level table will show all users and the number of hikes they have logged on the local data
 - **Router** - Routing between login, myprofile, chat and about pages.
-- **Hooks** - Uses hooks with the login authentication
+- **Hooks** - Uses hooks with the login authentication and for the myprofile adventure log and hiker level table